ulsdevteam/inlineHtmlGalley/README.md

 # Inline HTML Galley plugin for PKP

-This plugin provides inline display of article galleys for PKP Open Journal Systems, replacing the htmlArticleGalley plugin's use of an iframe to deliver the HTML Galleys.
+This plugin provides inline display of article galleys for PKP Open Journal Systems, replacing the default HTML Article Galley plugin's use of an iframe to deliver the HTML Galleys.
+Also consider the [Alternate HTML Galley plugin](https://github.com/ajnyga/embedHtmlArticleGalley).
+This plugin will present the galley content within your website's theme.
+The Alternate HTML Galley plugin will present the galley in the same manner as the HTML Article Galley plugin (with just a simple header), but without requiring an iframe.

 ## Requirements